 Energetic colors and a prized collection of dog-related antiques set off classic furniture and exquisite window treatments.

-This is a region know for well-decorated houses, yet it would be a challenge to find one that speaks of Southern style more fluently than Nancy Lynch's Gastonia, North Carolina home.
-Nancy, an interior designer with her own firm (Nancy Taylor Lynch Interior Design), let her love of color and well-made furnishings inspire a home for hjerself and her husband, Mike.
-Her talent and enthusiasm resulted in rooms that are pretty and refined yet without a hint of fussiness.
+This is a region known for well-decorated houses, yet it would be a challenge to find one that speaks of Southern style more fluently than Nancy Lynch's Gastonia, North Carolina home.
+Nancy, an interior designer with her own firm (Nancy Taylor Lynch Interior Design), let her love of color and well-made furnishings inspire a home for herself and her husband, Mike.
+Her talent and enthusiasm resulted in rooms that are pretty and refined, yet without a hint of fussiness.

 Florals - in careful moderation - play a role in this happy mix.
-Nancy balances the luscious floral patterns she favors with textures and solids in bold colors rather than pastels. " I may showcase a particular print," she explains, "by using it on a chair or pillows verses a wall of draperies.
+Nancy balances the luscious floral patterns she favors with textures and solids in bold colors, rather than pastels. " I may showcase a particular print," she explains, "by using it on a chair or pillows versus a wall of draperies.
 You can get much more impact by doing that."